enkidevs/curriculum/docker/fundamentals/storage/docker-bind-mounts.md

 Since bind mounts are host-specific, they cannot be part of a Dockerfile and have to be used at run-time with `docker container run`:

-Similarly to volumes, a bind mount is created with the `-v` flag, but we pass in a full path instead of a name.
+Similarly to volumes, a bind mount is created with the `-v` flag, but with bind-mounts we pass in a full path instead of a name.

 ```bash
 docker container run \